-- c.
-The worldwide spread of the novel coronavirus ("COVID-19") has resulted in a global economic slowdown and is expected to continue to disrupt general business operations until the disease is contained.
-This has had a negative impact on the Company's sales and results of operations during 2020, and the Company expects that it will continue to negatively affect its sales and results of operations as long as the pandemic impacts our direct markets in Germany and the United States and disturbs our ability to trial new ReWalk Personal 6.0 patients and access clinics to demonstrate our rehab products.
+c.
+The worldwide spread of the novel coronavirus ("COVID-19") in March 2020 has resulted in a global economic slowdown and is expected to continue to disrupt general business operations until the disease is contained.
+This pandemic had a negative impact on the Company's sales and results of operations since 2020, and the Company expects that it will continue to negatively affect its sales and results of operations as long as the pandemic impacts our direct markets in Germany and the United States and disturbs our ability to trial new ReWalk Personal 6.0 patients, access clinics to demonstrate our rehab products and customers are unable to continue their in-clinic training.
 The Company is currently unable to predict the scale and duration of that impact due to the considerable uncertainty that still surrounds the length of time that the areas in which we operate will continue to be impacted by the measures designed to reduce and contain the spread of the virus taken on international, national and local levels.
 As of the date of issuance of these financial statements, the Company is not aware of any specific event or circumstance that would require an update to the Company's accounting estimates or judgments or revision of the carrying value of its assets or liabilities.
 This determination may change as new events occur and additional information is obtained.
-Actual results could differ from our estimates and judgments, and any such differences may be material to our financial statements. - d.
-As of March 31, 2021, the Company incurred a consolidated net loss of \$3.1 million and has an accumulated deficit in the total amount of \$184.5 million.
-The Company's cash and cash equivalent as of March 31, 2021 totaled \$67.4 million and the Company's negative operating cash flow for the three months ended March 31, 2021 was \$3.2 million.
-The Company has sufficient funds to support its operations for more than 12 months following the issuance date of our condensed consolidated unaudited financial statements for the three months ended March 31, 2021.
+Actual results could differ from our estimates and judgments, and any such differences may be material to our financial statements.

+d.
+In the six months ended June 30, 2021, the Company incurred a consolidated net loss of \$6.2 million and as of June 30, 2021, the Company has an accumulated deficit in the total amount of \$187.6 million.
+The Company's cash and cash equivalents as of June 30, 2021, were \$64.2 million and the Company's negative operating cash flow for the six months ended June 30, 2021, was \$6.3 million.
+The Company has sufficient funds to support its operations for more than 12 months following the issuance date of our condensed consolidated unaudited financial statements for the three and six months ended June 30, 2021.
 The Company expects to incur future net losses and our transition to profitability is dependent upon, among other things, the successful development and commercialization of our products and product candidates, the achievement of a level of revenues adequate to support our cost structure.
 Until we achieve profitability or generate positive cash flows, we will continue to need to raise additional cash.
 We intend to fund future operations through cash on hand, additional private and/or public offerings of debt or equity securities, cash exercises of outstanding warrants or a combination of the foregoing.
 In addition, we may seek additional capital through arrangements with strategic partners or from other sources and we will continue to address our cost structure.
 Notwithstanding, there can be no assurance that we will be able to raise additional funds or achieve or sustain profitability or positive cash flows from operations.